Young Investigator Award

 The Young Investigator Award in Cognitive Neuroscience recognizes outstanding contributions by scientists early in their careers.
 Award recipients have been working in the area of cognitive neuroscience for no more than 10 years involved in active independent research.

-- Working in any area of cognitive neuroscience
+- Doing research in any area of developmental cognitive neuroscience

 - Residency, clinical internship and interruption for childbearing will not be counted against the 10-year limit